-Race also includes physical characteristics that are historically associated with race, including but not limited to natural hair, hair texture, hair type and protective hairstyles as defined by ORS 659A.001. (as amended by House Bill 2935 (2021)).
+Race also includes physical characteristics that are historically associated with race, including but not limited to natural hair, hair texture, hair type and protective hairstyles as defined by ORS 659A.001.

-[Certain protectionsThis unlawful employment practice related to pregnancy, childbirth or a related medical condition applyas described in House Bill 2341 (2019) (added to ORS 659A) applies to employers who employ six or more persons (ORS 659A.106 and ORS 659A.148).] {Remove this footnote if district has six or more employees.}.
+[Certain protections related to pregnancy, childbirth or a related medical condition apply to employers who employ six or more persons (ORS 659A.106 and ORS 659A.148).] {Remove this footnote if district has six or more employees.}

-The district grants a preference in hiring and promotion to veterans and disabled veterans.
-A veteran is eligible to use the preference any time when applying for a position at any time after discharge or release from service in the Armed Forces of the United States.